aboood40091/rio/README.md

 Many tools are available for generating GTX files, such as [this one](https://github.com/aboood40091/GTX-Extractor-Rewrite) (builds of older version [here](https://github.com/aboood40091/GTX-Extractor/releases)).
 A script is available in the repository for converting GTX to RTX, with hopes for a separate tool in the future.
 See header for supported texture formats.
-Support for other dimensions and depths is planned.
+Support for other dimensions and depths, as well as multiple textures per file (though not a priority) is planned.

 Texture files are expected to be ***relative to the `textures` folder on the default file device***.
 Appended extension is `.rtx` on Windows and `.gtx` on Wii U.